 A Few of My Favorites documentaries?

-- Becoming: Join former first lady Michelle Obama in an intimate documentary looking at her life, hopes, and connection with others.
+- Becoming: Join former First Lady Michelle Obama in an intimate documentary about her life, hopes, and connection with others.

 - I’m not your guru: A feature documentary film about internationally renowned life and business strategist Tony Robbins.